Information for Athens Visitors

 Food and Fun

-For eating, drinking, and getting merry, ask us.
-In general you should know that:
+For eating, drinking, and getting merry, you should know the following.

 - Traditional Greek food is supposed to be very healthy, based exclusively on virgin olive oil.
 The best olive oil arguably comes from the south of the Peloponnese.